mozilla/mozmill/mozmill/README.md

 ## Python Client

-There is a [Mozmill python package](http://pypi.python.org/pypi/mozmill) that invokes and runs a Gecko application
+There is a [Mozmill python package](http://pypi.python.org/pypi/mozmill) that invokes and runs a Gecko application, performing automatic test scripting, and accumulating and reporting results.

 ### Running the command line client